 - etc …

-A Pages is not listed by date and isn’t referenced using tags and categories.
+Pages in WordPress are not listed by date and are not organized using tags and categories.

-For example, you can organize your top-level subjects into “Parent” pages (where you assign each of your top-level information topics its own page), and then add subpages (called “child” pages) for each of your secondary information sections …
+For example, you can organize content topics into “Parent” pages (where you assign each of your top-level content areas its own page), and then add subpages for each of your secondary information sections into “child” pages …

-(In WordPress, main pages and subpages can also be referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and subpages are called “parent” pages and “child” pages)

-You can add as many “child” pages as you require to keep your content organized within “topic hierarchies”, as shown in the example below …
+You can add as many ”nested” pages as you need to organize your content into “topic hierarchies”, as shown in the diagram below …

-(Organize Your Content Using Parent & Child WordPress Pages)
+(Organize Your Content Using Parent & Child Pages)

-Pages can be displayed in the sidebar of your website using the Pages Widget …
+Pages can also be displayed in the sidebar area using the Pages Widget …

-In the above screenshot, a “Pages Widget” is used to display links to five main pages and three “nested” pages.
+In the example above, a “Pages Widget” is used to display links to five parent pages and three subpages.

-As well as displaying pages in your sidebar using widgets, many themes also display pages in menu tabs within the header and footer sections of your site …
+As well as displaying pages through sidebar widgets, most WordPress themes also display pages in menu tabs within the header and footer sections of the site …

-Pages can also use different templates.
-Your page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to pages.
+Pages can also use different page templates.
+These page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.

-This is useful for creating different styles of pages, such as:
+This is useful for creating different page styles, such as:

 - Sales Pages